c-sauve/python/Python basics/README.txt

 # Needs / overview:

 Python interpreter -> makes the system understand what we want it to do.
 I.e if you have python script you need a python interpreter to read and run that code.
-Virtual Environments -> This allaws you to install everything you need to instally python specific code.
+Virtual Environments -> This allaws you to install everything you need to install python specific code.
 This means you don't have to install those specific packages system wide.
 Package Management with pip -> pip is used to install and remove python packages for python to help make things run.